kimlarocca/vue-component-library/README.md

 Be sure to update the router base variable in nuxt.config.js.

-Components in the components folder are automatically globally registered (see plugins/global.js).
-This may not be ideal for your SPA.
-See https://github.com/chrisvfritz/vue-enterprise-boilerplate/blob/master/src/components/_globals.js for the code on how to auto register only base components.

 Routes for all pages in the pages folder are automatically created.

 For detailed explanation on how things work, check out [Nuxt.js docs](https://nuxtjs.org).